klippa-app/react-native-klippa-scanner-sdk/README.md

         // The message to display when the limit has been reached.
 (Android only)
         ImageLimitReachedMessage: "You have reached the image limit",

-        // The threshold sensitive the motion detection is. (lower value is higher sensitivity).
+        // The threshold sensitive the motion detection is. (lower value is higher sensitivity, default 50).
         ImageMovingSensitivityAndroid: 50,

         // Optional.
 Only affects iOS.